-Investing in a hearing aid humidifier may be a wise decision, especially for those who spend a lot of time outdoors, in humid surroundings, or who sweat heavily.
-These are available in two models: a simple plastic jar with a dessicant that draws out the moisture; and a Dry and Store unit, which uses a combination of air and ultraviolet light to both dry and sanitise the hearing aids.
+Investing in a hearing aid dehumidifier may be a wise decision, especially for those who spend a lot of time outdoors, in humid surroundings, or who sweat heavily.
+Hearing aid dehumidifiers are available in two models:

-Cleaning your Phonak hearing aids should become part of your daily routine, if they are to continue to operating at their optimum level.
-If you’re unsure about any aspect of cleaning your hearing aids, you should consult your hearing professional.
+Cleaning your hearing aids should become part of your daily routine, if they are to continue to operate at their optimum level.
+If you’re unsure about any aspect of cleaning your hearing aids, you should consult your hearing care professional.

 What our clients say